mguennewigmoenert/mguennewigmoenert.github.io/content/publication/lyons_hse/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article-journal"]
+# publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Source Themes, 1*(1)"
+# # publication: "*Journal of Source Themes, 1*(1)"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Housing has become one of the defining economic, political and social issues across many cities in high-income countries.
+Building on a growing literature examining housing supply, we examine the responsiveness of housing supply to prices and costs, using the case of Ireland over the last half-century.
+We do this using data for the country and Dublin at quarterly frequency from the 1970s, as well as a county-level panel from the 1990s, and using four main specifications, in line with best practice for error correction models.
+We also test how our results vary when switching from our baseline measure of supply (permits) to alternatives (invest- ment, completions and commencements).
+Under our baseline, the estimated elas- ticity of new housing supply to prices nationally is +0.9 while the elasticity to costs, net of tax reliefs, is larger in magnitude (-1.9).
+We present evidence that responsive- ness to prices rose after the 1980s, then fell in the 2000s, before rising again.
+We also document significant heterogeneity in elasticities at the county level, with supply in Dublin among the least responsive to both prices and costs.
+These findings sug- gest new avenues for research on the determinants of supply elasticities.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes